 Subscribe to my YouTube channel so you don’t miss any free SAT and ACT advice!

-8 steps to an 800 on the SAT Math Section
+How to hit 800 on the SAT Math Section

 1. How many questions do you have to get right to get a perfect Math score?